Biden To Visit Hawaii As First Wildfire Victims Named - UrduPoint

 Biden To Visit Hawaii As First Wildfire Victims Named

-The fire, which levelled the historic town of Lahaina on Maui, is the deadliest in the United States for more than a century, with the toll expected to grow further over the coming days.
+Last week's fire levelled the historic town of Lahaina on the island of Maui and was the deadliest in the United States in more than a century.
+The death toll of 106 is expected to rise over the coming days.

-At least 106 people are now known to have died, with a huge swathe of the disaster zone yet to be searched.

-Only five victims have been identified, two of whom were named by Maui County officials as Robert Dyckman, 74, and 79-year-old Buddy Jantoc, both from Lahaina.
+Only five victims have been identified so far, two of whom were named by Maui County officials as Robert Dyckman, 74, and 79-year-old Buddy Jantoc, both from Lahaina.

-Jantoc's family described him as a musician who had previously toured with Carlos Santana.
+Jantoc's family described him as a musician who had toured with Carlos Santana.

+"I've already heard from people who say they want to submit DNA, but they can't get over to Maui," he told reporters.

+"We're going to have to establish some kind of system where if you have family who are vacationing on Maui and you haven't been able to contact them, you can go to your local police station" to give a sample.

-But the task of finding victims is also slow, arduous work, even with the use of dogs specially trained to locate cadavers.
+The task of finding victims is slow, arduous work, even with the use of dogs specially trained to locate cadavers.

 "This is a really difficult search operation," Deanne Criswell, the administrator of the Federal Emergency Management Agency (FEMA), told reporters on Wednesday.